Try a sample application on your own cluster

 Review the Top Clusters, Top Namespaces, and Top Overprovisioned/Underprovisioned Workloads sections to understand where applying recommendations is most beneficial.

-Similar to the Net Impact column described previously, the Impact column at the far right shows the difference between the current requests and proposed optimized requests.
+Similar to the Net Impact column described previously, the Impact column shows the difference between the current requests and the proposed optimized requests.

 You can drill down to the workload level by clicking any item on the page.